Ross Raisin: Biography

+Ross Raisin was born and brought up in Silsden, West Yorkshire.
+He attended Bradford Grammar School then King's College London, where he studied English.
+He then studied for the MA in Creative Writing at Goldsmiths College, while working as a trainee manager in a wine bar.

-Ross Raisin was born and brought up in Silsden, West Yorkshire, attending Bradford Grammar School.
-He is the author of three novels: A Natural (2017), Waterline (2011) and God’s Own Country (2008).
-His work has won and been shortlisted for ten literary awards.
+He is the author of four novels: A Hunger (2022), A Natural (2017), Waterline (2011) and God's Own Country (2008).